openziti/ziti-doc/docfx_project/ziti/manage/pki.md

 To validate the third party CA a CSR must be generated and fulfilled by the third party CA to generate a certificate with the common name (CN) field set to a value assigned by the Ziti Controller.
-The Ziti Controller `/cas` ReST endpoint can be interrogated to retrieve the details for a specific third party CA. The field necessary to validate the third party CA is `data.verificationToken` and is obtained at this endpoint.
+The Ziti Controller `/cas` REST endpoint can be interrogated to retrieve the details for a specific third party CA. The field necessary to validate the third party CA is `data.verificationToken` and is obtained at this endpoint.
 A certificate is then created and signed by the third party CA with the common name field set to the verificationToken.